gacallea/cardanoRelatedStuff/README.md

 - no need for directories creation. my scripts takes care of the directories it needs.
 - ```get_pid``` is redundant. it is not in my scripts.
 I'd teach the user to use ```pidof jormungandr``` instead.
 - start, stop, and restart, are provided by systemd, hence have been removed from the script.
+- systemd config it' only valid for a leader.
+May need to add a "start as passive node" perhaps?
 - logging is managed at a system level with usual tools. script has wrappers for less linux prone users.

 ### END OF ADDENDUM NOTES ###